MarthGimenzo/fleetwoodmacwebsite/README.md

 - Media section - Updates visitor about Fleetwood Mac's new album: '50 Years Don't Stop Fleetwood Mac';
 - Media section - Provides users with the ability to order the new album by clicking a button;
 - Media section - Provides user of a gallery with 9 clickable pictures.
 The picture enlarges when clicked;
+- Media section - Provides user with a music player on large desktops;
 - Band section - Provides user of information about the band Fleetwood Mac;
 - Band section - Provides user of pictures of the band members and their names;
 - Tour section - Provides user of information about Fleetwood Mac's new tour;